"

 Other action verbs are not quite as easy to picture, but they’re still actions; they’re still things people do: purchase, love, ponder, compare, etc.

 Teresa challenges her father to a chess match every afternoon.
-She captures his bishop as soon as she can.
+During the game, she captures his bishop as soon as possible.

 Linking Verbs

-Sometimes sentences don’t really express an action; the writer just wants to provide information about something instead.
-English grammar doesn’t allow us to write sentences without a verb, though, so we use a linking verb instead.
+Sometimes sentences don’t really express an action; instead, the writer just wants to provide information about something.
+English grammar doesn’t allow us to write sentences without a verb, though, so we use something called a linking verb.
 You can’t picture linking verbs in your head; they’re not really expressing an action.
 Instead, linking verbs bridge the gap between the subject of a sentence (ie., the focus) and the information about the subject.
 Let’s look at an example:

 Diet Coke is delicious and refreshing.